 The event name and the event value (including the event parameters) configured in the SDK are forwarded to Facebook, as is.

-To use Facebook optimization capabilities such as App Event Optimization, Value-Based Optimization, and Dynamic Product Ads, it is crucial to map SDK events to the corresponding Partner Event Identifier.
+To use Facebook optimization capabilities, such as, App Event Optimization, Value-Based Optimization, and Dynamic Product Ads:Map SDK events to the corresponding Partner Event Identifier.

 Events mapped to “CUSTOM” are not available for optimization.

 For more information about Rich In App Events and their required parameters see here.